-It would have been so nice if nature had arranged it in another way.
-But when you would like to have a well-formed body with great defined muscles, you have to do a lot of workouts – and you must eat the right food.
-Without regular strength training, our muscles cannot increase their volume.
-Here are the best and proved methods for defined muscles.
+Nature has arranged it that way: If you want a shapely body with great and defined muscles, you must train accordingly and provide yourself with the right food.
+Without regular strength training, our muscles can’t increase their volume.
+Here are the best methods and strategies for defined muscles:

-An athletic figure with well-formed muscles and a sixpack is a beauty ideal for a lot of women and men.
+An athletic figure with well-formed muscles and a six-pack is a beauty ideal for many women and men.
 One can achieve this ideal with regular strength training and a good diet.
-But some people want a little bit more.
-Especially more visible muscles.
-To reach this goal they have to orient themselves to the principles of bodybuilding during their workout.
-Here are the things you should pay attention to:
+But some people want a little bit more, especially more visible muscles.
+To reach this goal, they have to orient themselves to bodybuilding principles during their workout.
+Therefore, you should pay attention to:

 - The following training tips are only suitable for athletes who have been doing regular strength training for a longer time.

 - You should be absolutely healthy.
 The exercises strain the musculoskeletal system and the cardiovascular system.